 does not have a country of nationality, is outside the country of his or her former habitual residence and is unable or, owing to such fear, is unwilling to return to it”

 and that resettlement to a third country (in our case, Canada) is their only durable solution.
-All of his/her questions will be to answer these 2 questions clearly.
+All questions will be to establish these 2 criteria clearly.

 5. Make a list of information and notes that you particularly want the visa officer to know.
 This is the best opportunity to state your case and to be clear about your story.
 It would be a shame to leave the interview and realize that you intended to say something, but didn't.

 Most refugees have lived for so long without rights, that they don't even consider they may have rights at the interview.
 This interview is done by a Canadian Visa Officer on behalf of Canada, and so the refugee is treated with the respect and dignity Canadians give to everyone.